-It is common to see geometry word problems related to a shape’s perimeter, which try to connect the concept of perimeter to real-life problems.
+It is common to see geometry word problems related to the perimeter of geometric shapes.
+These problems attempt to connect the concept of perimeter to real-life problems.
 Here is one such example.

 A hockey rink needs to have side-boards placed around the rink.
 The boarding costs $20/foot.
 The rink is made up of 2 semicircles at the ends of a rectangle as in this drawing.
 How much will it cost to install the side-boards?